Our Dancers

 MinSeon Kim, (Principal) originally from South Korea, received her training at Fiorello H. LaGuardia High School and continued her dance education at Marymount Manhattan College, where she graduated with a BFA in Dance.
 Ms. Kim has worked with Lauren Hale Dance, choreographers Adam Barruch, Sidra Bell, Milton Myers, Sean Gannon and Abigail Levine.
 Currently, she is a member of I Love Dance Crew, a dance crew that specializes in hip hop and various street styles to the tune of Korean pop music.
 She joined Lydia Johnson Dance in 2012 and has served as a Rehearsal Director as well as originating many major roles.

-Catherine Gurr began her training at the Rock School for Dance Education in Philadelphia, PA, then continuing at Barbara Sandonato School of Ballet, where she was taught by Barbara Sandonato, Michael Patterson, Gabriella Yudenich and Chérie Noble.
-Ms. Gurr studied at the School of Pennsylvania Ballet, where she danced in George Balanchine’s The Nutcracker with the company.
-She graduated from Elmhurst Ballet School in Association with Birmingham Royal Ballet in the UK, then was a trainee with Ballet West, appearing in the company’s productions of The Nutcracker, Swan Lake, and on tour at the Kennedy Center.
-Ms. Gurr joined LJD in 2018.
+Catherine Gurr began her training at the Rock School for Dance Education in Philadelphia, PA, before studying at Barbara Sandonato School of Ballet for 6 years.
+Catherine attended the School of Philadelphia Ballet, dancing in George Balanchine’s The Nutcracker with the company.
+She graduated from Elmhurst Ballet School in Association with Birmingham Royal Ballet in the UK, and became a trainee with Ballet West, appearing in The Nutcracker, Swan Lake, and on tour at the Kennedy Center.
+In New York City, she regularly performs with Lydia Johnson Dance, Continuum Contemporary/Ballet, and Dances Patrelle, among others.
+Catherine has danced in the Amy Sherman Palladino TV show "Etoile."
+She holds a B.A. in Comparative Literature from the University of Pennsylvania, which she earned by studying part-time while dancing professionally.

 Emily Sarkissian trained with Mihailo Djuric at Ballet New England where she performed classical and contemporary ballets.
 She attended the University of Utah ballet department, and after leaving the dance world for several years, she returned to pursue modern work and academic studies at the University of North Carolina, Asheville, also studying in Chicago.
-She has danced with Esoteric Dance Project, Kelly Anderson Dance Theater, SilDance/AcroDanza and as a guest artist with Chicago Dance Crash, Elements Contemporary Ballet, the Fly Honey ensemble.
-In 2016, she choreographed and performed in the Emmy Award-winning short film, Emergence, in collaboration with Potenza Productions.
+In 2016, she choreographed and performed in the Emmy Award-winning film, Emergence, in collaboration with Potenza Productions.
 In NYC, she has worked with choreographers Natalie Lomonte and Nicole Loizides, and was an apprentice with ZviDance.
 She joined LJD in 2018.

 A former soloist with New York City Ballet, Craig Hall has danced featured roles in George Balanchine’s Agon, Apollo, Episodes, The Four Temperaments, The Nutcracker (Tea, Candy Cane), Serenade, La Sonnambula, Western Symphony; Angelin Preljocaj’s La Stravaganza; Jerome Robbins’ Afternoon of a Faun, The Cage, Fanfare, Glass Pieces; and Christopher Wheeldon’s After the Rain, DGV: Danse à Grande Vitesse, Liturgy, Polyphonia, This Bitter Earth.
 Featured roles were also created on him by Mario Bigonzetti, Kim Brandstrup, Jiri Bubenicek, Eliot Feld, Jorma Elo, Robert La Fosse, Douglas Lee, Peter Martins, Wayne McGregor, Benjamin Millepied, Justin Peck, Alexei Ratmansky and Lynne Taylor-Corbett.